-I am an Italian professional journalist, aged 27.
-I currently work as a freelance journalist for Italian and British publications.
+I am an Italian professional journalist.
+I currently work at The Economist as their Instagram producer.
 I am an Interactive Journalism MA student at City, University of London.

 I graduated in Philosophy, specialising in Philosophy of Language.
 I have been working since 2013 in the field of digital journalism, focusing on social media and video producing.